 - I Fri Natur, Henningsvær

-Use Varsom.no (and the apps) for avalanche information, conditions, avalanche maps, etc: Ski touring in Norway: Important information.
+Use Varsom.no (and the app) for avalanche information, conditions, avalanche maps, etc: Ski touring in Norway: Important information.

 Yr has snow depths in Nordland.